mbaumer/us_hep_funding/docs/_states/OR.md

 <a name="OR-04"></a>
 [Back to top](#top)
 ## OR-04 -- Rep. Peter DeFazio (D)
+### Committees
+Peter DeFazio is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $5,783,000.00 in SC HEP grants.